AidoP/yutani/readme.md

 - Converting XML specifications to TOML ahead of time is trivial.
 - I just do not want to use XML.

 Wayland Protocols converted to TOML are available under [wl-protocols](https://github.com/AidoP/wl-protocols).
-The default search path for protocol specifications is `protocol/` and can be overriden by setting the `WL_PROTOCOLS` environment variable.

 # Example Usage
 A minimal example implementing the core of the wayland protocol is available at [`examples/basic/`](https://github.com/AidoP/wl/tree/main/examples/basic).